 - https://www.bjs.gov/content/largechart.cfm (Chart of the Criminal Justice System: Compiled by the United States Department of Justice' Bureau of Justice Statistics this chart shows how the process proceeds.)

-Class Rules: These rules are designed to make the most of the class time and to prepare you for your future work place.
-Many students feel that once they are out of high school and have become adults that there are less rules that they have to obey.
+Class Rules: These rules are designed to make the most of the class time and to prepare you for your future workplace.
+Many students feel that once they are out of high school and have become adults that there are fewer rules that they have to obey.
 Actually, there are more.

 - Bring all needed materials to class.
 In the workplace employees are expected to be ready for work when they report for duty.
 How well prepared is an officer who shows up for work but forgot his badge?
 For this class each day you need: